 The home page is a landing page

-Like all sites of your website, the home page is a landing page.
+Like all sites your website, the home page is a landing page.
 See our post on how to best design landing pages.
 Once you realize that, you've already accomplished a lot.
 Because then you're rethinking.

-Where do your visitors come from?
+Where did your visitors come from?

-What does the website or company do anyway?
+What does the company do at all?

 You've come to the right place.
 You can breathe easy and relax and get your information!

 This is where I often get the most headwind: You first have to get people emotionally involved so that they stay.
-Like, "We'll put a huge picture on the homepage and then let the news roll in via a slider.
+It's like, "We'll put a huge picture on the homepage and then let the news roll in via a slider.
 So that they can see what a great global company we are.

-- About the text
+- via the text

-- About the design
+- via the design

 - Tell a story

-- Deepen the information about your service offer
+- Provide further information about your services

 - Show great events, engagements or news